-Quin Houff is a 19-year-old driver from Weyers Cave, Virginia, currently competing in the NASCAR Xfinity Series.
-He has a history of winning in the CARS Super Late Model Tour and was a contender for the win in his ARCA Racing Series debut at Daytona in February 2017.
+Quin Houff is a 20-year-old driver from Weyers Cave, Virginia, currently competing in the ARCA Racing Series and the NASCAR Xfinity Series.
+He has a history of winning in the CARS Super Late Model Tour and has been an ARCA contender since his debut race at Daytona in 2018.
 More about Quin…

 QUIN HOUFF CAPTURES TOP TEN FINISH AT MICHIGAN